samdravitzki/samdravitzki/README.md

 ## Bugs
 - [ ] appears to be a little lag when the snake is about to eat the snack
 - [ ] when snack was eaten another snack was not rendered on the screen
+- [ ] Snack sometimes generates in the same position as the snake

 ### Ideas
 * Could be cool if the snake can break out of the canvas into the html page